MP-Web Compliance Threshold Rules Advanced setup

 Interpolation

 Interpolation enables you to use comparison data when it doesn’t match the exact date and time of the primary variables data.
-For example, a pH value could have an upper limit of 9, but this is only a breach when discharging (recorded from an Open/Closed on a control valve).
-The control valve value may only record when it Opens and Closes so there won’t be a record at the exact time of the pH value.
+For example, a pH value could have an upper limit of 9, but this is only a breach when discharging (recorded from an Open/Closed control valve).
+The control valve value may only be recorded when it opens and closes, so there won’t be a record of the exact time of the pH value.
 We, therefore, need to interpolate back to the previous Open/Closed value.

 Previous – Interpolates back to the previous value;